Frequently Asked Questions:

 Where will my classes be held?

 Please check Self-Service immediately prior to the beginning of class for the most updated room assignments.
+Online classes are accessed through Moodle.

 What happens in the event of bad weather?